bldl/emplace-spidermonkey/README.md

   </details>

-  One solution we had, was to check if the entry was in the map, by using `std_has`.
+  One solution we had, was to check if the entry was in the `Map`, by using `std_has`.
   The problem with this, is that the function is not currently exposed to self hosted JavaScript™ code.
 The reason for this is seemingly because there has not been any need for the `std_has` method in self-hosted code previously.